Skip to content

 London · UK-wide · WC1H 8BS Reg 1073831 Registered charity Official website Charity Commission register

-ONE20 is a registered charity (no. 1073831) working in animals across the United Kingdom.
-Its latest Charity Commission filing directs 83% of spending to charitable activities, holding roughly 4 months of reserves, though accounts are currently overdue or missing.
-Income has been growing over recent years.
+One20 is a registered charity (no. 1073831) working in education across the United Kingdom.
+Its latest Charity Commission filing directs 98% of spending to charitable activities, holding roughly 4 months of reserves, though accounts are currently overdue or missing.
+Reported income changed sharply in 2021 (likely a merger, transfer or reporting change) — year-on-year trend labels are not meaningful across that step.
 CharityCompare's Clarity Score rates the organisation only from public Charity Commission accounts — accountability, financial health, efficiency and community support — not the quality or impact of its programmes.

-ONE20 has a Clarity Score of 62 out of 100 on CharityCompare (2 stars, Needs improvement).
+One20 has a Clarity Score of 61 out of 100 on CharityCompare (3 stars, Needs improvement).
 Charity Commission registration number 1073831.
 Status: Registered.
-Primary cause area: Animals.
-Latest accounts year 2017: total income £605k, with 83% of expenditure on charitable activities.
+Primary cause area: Education.
+Latest accounts year 2021: total income £155k, with 98% of expenditure on charitable activities.
 Accounts filing: missing.
 Reserves: approximately 4 months of operating costs.
 2 filing concern(s) noted on this profile.
 Scores are independent and based on official filings — not a donation recommendation.

 Data from Charity Commission register, last updated .